lwang11/CS122-Project-WXD/README.md

 2. BM25.py, a python file containing data preprocessing and probabilistic BM-25 model construction
 3. Scrapeimage.py, a python file scraping image from google

+Note: data preprocessing has already been added to Vector_space.py and BM25.py

 In the evaluation folder:

 1. project.py, a python file that evaluates vector space model and BM25 model based on normalized discounted cumulative gain score.